 In addition to the committee members, the 2014 jury consisted of Preston Scott Cohen, Evan Douglis, Florian Idenburg, Jennifer Lee, Charles Renfro, and Annabelle Selldorf.
 Anne Rieselbach, the League’s Program Director, oversees the program.

-Learn more about the 2014 League Prize winners and see installation views from this year’s exhibition in the posts below.
-Lecture videos and interviews with the winners will be posted in the coming weeks, and a catalogue of their work will be published in the spring of 2015.
+Learn more about the 2014 League Prize winners, their practices, and their Overlay installations through interviews and lecture videos posted below.
+A catalogue of their work will be published in the spring of 2015.

 The League Prize program is also supported by the Next Generation Fund of The Architectural League.
 Architectural League programs are additionally supported, in part, by public funds from the New York State Council on the Arts with the support of Governor Andrew Cuomo and the New York State legislature and the New York City Department of Cultural Affairs in partnership with the City Council.

-Claus Benjamin Freyinger and Andrew Holder draw on history to craft unexpected solutions to conventional problems.
+In an interview and their League Prize lecture, Claus Benjamin Freyinger and Andrew Holder explore how they craft unexpected solutions to conventional problems.